 To succeed as a company and to maintain our fundamental values, we believe effective corporate governance is essential.
 We’ve intentionally structured our board of directors and leadership team to provide us with accountable, transparent, and purpose-focused decision making and vision-setting.
 Underpinned by our internal policies and standards, we seek to meet or exceed customer and government reporting requirements and safety standards.

-As a 74-year-old, third-generation, family-owned company, Danos has firmly established a robust leadership framework that combines a clear purpose and vision, shared values, industry expertise and accountability.
+As a third-generation, family-owned company founded in 1947, Danos has firmly established a robust leadership framework that combines a clear purpose and vision, shared values, industry expertise and accountability.
 Company leaders ensure that Danos acts ethically, in line with its purpose and with consideration for the well-being of employees and the wider community.

 Danos’ management structure has two primary components: a board of directors and an executive leadership team.